nubenetes/awesome-kubernetes/docs/java-and-java-performance-optimization.md

 - [java-success.com: 01: 9 Java low latency interview questions & answers](https://www.java-success.com/writing-low-latency-applications-in-java/)
 - [java-success.com: 9 Java Garbage Collection interview questions & answers](https://www.java-success.com/java-garbage-collection-interview-questions-and-answers/)
 - [developers.redhat.com: JDK Flight Recorder support for GraalVM Native Image: The journey so far 🌟](https://developers.redhat.com/articles/2021/07/23/jdk-flight-recorder-support-graalvm-native-image-journey-so-far)
+- [OpenHFT/Java-Thread-Affinity](https://github.com/OpenHFT/Java-Thread-Affinity) Bind a java thread to a given core.
+A library that lets you pin the threads of your Java application to specific CPU cores.
+Looks like an interesting part of the performance engineering toolbox, e.g. helping to reduce the number of cache misses.

 ### Java on Kubernetes.
 Java Memory Arguments for Containers
 - [medium: How to reduce your JVM app memory footprint in Docker and Kubernetes 🌟](https://medium.com/wix-engineering/how-to-reduce-your-jvm-app-memory-footprint-in-docker-and-kubernetes-d6e030d21298)